Skip to Main Content

 Purdue Top Farmer Conference will take place virtually on January 7 from 10 AM to 3 PM via Zoom.
 Brooke can help you get registered, and can host you in the Extension office for any virtual Purdue program that you’d like to attend, just call 812-268-4332.

 Forage Forum Fridays will be continuing into January!
 Sessions will be recorded, so if you cannot attend during the session, you will get access to the recording to watch on your own time.
-The January webinars will include topics on Marketing and Purchasing Hay, New Sorghum Genetics, Fertilizer Issues/Costs, and Determing Pasture/Building Rent.
+The January webinars will include topics on Marketing and Purchasing Hay, New Sorghum Genetics, Fertilizer Issues/Costs, and Determining Pasture/Building Rent.
 These sessions will continue through February.
 Register anytime to be added to the e-mail to get the webinar links and recordings.

 Helpful Resources